glacial-engineering/millibreak/README.md

 UI/Minor: Anyone can create games for any round and owner, likely confusing the UI and/or the script

-Major: **Depending on how the script is reading and interpreting program accounts**, it is possible through a variety of ways to mock up games both in advance, and during the 3 second window between reveal and pay.
+Major (Potentially): **Depending on how the script is reading and interpreting program accounts**, it is possible through a variety of ways to mock up games both in advance, and during the 3 second window between reveal and pay.

 #### Fix